chat

 This is not just a myth; it’s a universal truth.
 Life strips us down at times.
 We lose jobs, relationships, roles and identities.
 However, Inanna’s story teaches that shedding what no longer serves us is part of becoming our true selves.
 It’s part of the muse-led journey to find our way in the world.

-The lesson here: Letting go isn’t defeat.
+The lesson here: letting go isn’t defeat.
 It’s the precursor to profound transformation.

-The Return is the Rebirth
+The return is the rebirth

 Inanna doesn’t stay in the underworld forever.
 Like Venus returning to the sky, she rises, transformed, wiser, and more powerful than before.
 But her ascent isn’t passive.
 She reclaims her place in the world by surrendering to the process, trusting the natural cycles of life, and rising with newfound strength.